sdipto7/llm-code-translation/llm_prompts.md

 ```
 $SOURCE_CODE

-Generate only the step by step algorithm for the above $SOURCE_LANG code.
-Print only the steps and exclude comments, headers, explanation and examples.
+# Generate only the step by step algorithm for the above $SOURCE_LANG code.
+Print only the steps and exclude any comments, headers, explanations and examples.
 ```

 #### Generate translated code from generated algorithm